Statistical learning on measures: an application to persistence diagrams: Quantitative experiments

 Another benchmark of experiments in TDA is the classification of graph data.
 In order to transform graphs into persistence diagrams, we consider the Heat Kernel Signature (HKS) as done by \cite{carriere2020perslay}, for which we recall the construction: for a graph $\mathcal{G} = (V, E)$, the HKS function with diffusion parameter $t$ is defined for each $v \in V$ by

 where $\lambda_k$ is the $k$-th eigenvalue of the normalized graph Laplacian and $\psi_k$ the corresponding eigenfunction.
-We build two persistence diagrams of dimensions 0 and 1 tracking the evolution of the topology of the sublevel sets of this function, and kept whichever one gave the best results.
+We aggregate the points for the 0-dimensional persistence diagram for the sublevel set evolution and the 1-dimensional persistence diagram for the superlevel set evolution.
+In practice, preliminary experiments suggested that this aggregation induces no loss of information as opposed to considering the two diagrams separately.
+This corresponds to the \textit{Ord0} and \textit{Ext+} diagrams in extended homology, see \cite{carriere2018structure, carriere2020perslay}.
 For the experiments, we fixed the value of $t$ to 10, a preliminary study suggested that the diagrams were somehow robust to the choice of this diffusion parameter.
 The results on standard datasets are provided in Table \ref{score:graphs}.
 The first five columns are kernel methods or neural networks designed specifically for graph data, P denotes the best method between Persistence image and Persistence landscapes, and MP the best method between multiparameter persistence image, landscape, and kernel (scores reported from \cite{carriere2020multiparameter}).
 All these persistence-based vectorizations are coupled with a XGBoost classifier to perform the learning task.
 We can see that our method clearly outperforms standard vectorizations of persistence diagrams and also multi-persistence descriptors.
 The accuracy reached is similar to Perslay, \cite{carriere2020perslay} which is a neural network that learns a vector representation of a persistence diagrams and Atol, \cite{royer2021atol} which is another measure learning method.
 Note that on the biggest dataset \textsc{collab}, our method is clearly outperformed by the other methods, especially Atol.